+++

 The Good News of the Gospel is that this is made possible and real through the life, death, and resurrection of the God-man Jesus Christ.

-Although this Gospel really is simple, it has been elaborated with so many words and celebrated, confirmed and taught (if not gilded) with so many rituals ? and denied by so many lies ? that it is understandable if we sometimes mistake and judge the cup rather than that which it holds.
+Although this Gospel really is simple, it has been elaborated with so many words and celebrated, confirmed, and taught (if not gilded) with so many rituals and denied by so many lies that it is understandable if we sometimes end up misunderstanding, judging, and even venerating the cup rather than that which it holds.

 Perhaps a metaphor will help.